akshav-coder/virtual-wardrobe/README.md

-# Virtual Wardrobe - AI-Powered Personal Stylist
+# WEARON - AI-Powered Personal Stylist

 A modern React Native Expo app that helps you organize your wardrobe and create amazing outfits with AI-powered recommendations.